kkrawczykpl/go-and-learn/README.md

 # Content

 All programs in this repository are prepared with the Test Driven Development technique.
+These programs are really small, consisting mainly of a few lines of code.
+They serve to give me a better understanding of basic operations in Go.

    * `hello-world` - Traditional, first program to familiarise with the basic Go syntax.
    * `sum-numbers` - A programme that familiarises with arrays and slices.
    * `geometry` - Get to know Structs, methods & interfaces
    * `wallet` - Bitcoin wallet simulation.
 Learning about pointers.
+   * `greeter` - Program to learn Dependency Injection.
+Simply greets the user.